ChangLiuNJU/ChangLiuNJU.github.io/_posts/2014-10-22-Notes-Linear-Regression.md

 modified:	2014-10-22 00:00:00-0000
 categories:
 - Notes
-tags:		[Notes]
+tags:		[Notes, ML]
 ---

 ###Introduction

 ![Linear Regression][Linear Regression]

-In statistics, linear regression is an approach for modeling the relationship between a scalar dependent variable y and one or more explanatory variables denoted X.
+>In statistics, linear regression is an approach for modeling the relationship between a scalar dependent variable y and one or more explanatory variables denoted X.

 ###Hypothesis